willdurand-edu/php-slides/README.md

     git clone git://github.com/licpro/php-slides.git --recursive

 Install [landslide](https://github.com/adamzap/landslide#installation), then
-build the presentation:
+build the presentations:

+    landslide iut-php.cfg
-    landslide part1.cfg
+    landslide iut-extended.cfg
-    landslide part2.cfg
+    landslide isima-php.cfg

 Usage
 -----

-Basically, just build the presentation and open it in your favorite browser.
+Basically, build the presentation you are interested in, and open it in your favorite browser.

 License